originphp/website/source/docs/console/tasks.md

 ---
 # Tasks

-In your console apps you can use tasks to break up or share code with or console apps.
+In your console shells most often you will be running tasks, you can seperate this logic into Task objects and share these with your other console apps.

 ## Creating a Task